markuswustenberg/template/README.md

 # template

-A template for web projects.
+An opinionated template for web projects.